Low degree Lorentz invariant polynomials as potential entanglement invariants for multiple Dirac spinors: The invariance groups of the bilinear forms

-Likewise, from Eq. (\ref{ujjjk}) we see that the non-degenerate skew-symmetric bilinear form ${\psi^T}C{\varphi}$ is invariant, up to a U(1) phase, under any evolution generated by zero-mass Dirac Hamiltonians.
+Likewise, as described in Section \ref{ham} the non-degenerate skew-symmetric bilinear form ${\psi^T}C{\varphi}$ is invariant, up to a U(1) phase, under any evolution generated by zero-mass Dirac Hamiltonians.
 In greater generality it is invariant, up to a U(1) phase, under any evolution generated by Hamiltonians of the type $H^{2,3}(t)+H^0(t)$.
-These evolutions form a Lie group of real dimension 11 generated by the real Lie algebra spanned by the 11 skew-Hermitian matrices $\gamma^5\gamma^0$, $i\gamma^5\gamma^1$,$i\gamma^5\gamma^2$,$i\gamma^5\gamma^3$, $i\gamma^0 \gamma^1$, $i\gamma^0 \gamma^2$, $i\gamma^0 \gamma^3$, $\gamma^1 \gamma^2$, $\gamma^1 \gamma^3$, $\gamma^2 \gamma^3$ and $iI$.
+These latter evolutions form a Lie group of real dimension 11 generated by the exponentials of the real Lie algebra spanned by the 11 skew-Hermitian matrices $\gamma^5\gamma^0$, $i\gamma^5\gamma^1$, $i\gamma^5\gamma^2$, $i\gamma^5\gamma^3$, $i\gamma^0 \gamma^1$, $i\gamma^0 \gamma^2$, $i\gamma^0 \gamma^3$, $\gamma^1 \gamma^2$, $\gamma^1 \gamma^3$, $\gamma^2 \gamma^3$ and $iI$.
 This group $G^C_U$ is isomorphic to $\mathrm{Sp}(2)\times\mathrm{ U}(1)$.
-As described in Ref. \cite{spinorent} the set of unitary transformations that can be implemented by strongly continuous Dirac Hamiltonians with zero mass and a coupling to a Yukawa pseudoscalar boson is dense the group $G^{C}_U$.
+As described in Ref. \cite{spinorent} the set of unitary transformations that can be implemented by strongly continuous Dirac Hamiltonians with zero mass and a coupling to a Yukawa pseudoscalar boson is dense in the group $G^{C}_U$.
 Thus there is no continuous function that is invariant, up to a U(1) phase, under all evolutions generated by Dirac Hamiltonians with zero mass and a coupling to a Yukawa pseudoscalar boson that is not invariant, up to a U(1) phase, under $G^{C}_U$.